9 August 2018

 Document M contains a diagram of a compliant disabled toilet, which should help you understand if you’re meeting all the necessary requirements.

-Disabled toilet heights can vary from 440mm up to 500mm, but they’re most commonly installed at 450mm.
-This is based on the average height of an adult, and is low enough so that someone can get on and off without having to bend.
+The average and most common height of a disabled toilet is 450mm.
+This is based on the average height of an adult, and is high enough for the user to get on and off without having to bend.

 We’ve installed disabled toilets in all sorts of layout variations.
 See the below image of the disabled toilet facility in our Disabled Bathroom Showroom in Leeds for guidance on disabled toilet layout: